charllone/Gradechum-Notifier/README.md

 # GradeChum Notifier

-A Google Apps Script that watches [GradeChum](https://app.gradechum.com) for newly released assessment results and emails you the moment scores drop — including your score, percentage, and class rank.
+A Google Apps Script that watches [GradeChum](https://app.gradechum.com) for newly released assessment results and emails you the moment scores drop it including your score, percentage, and class rank.

 ## How it works